-Active, on-going field research sites include the Western Interior of North America, and involves collections of paleo-botanical, vertebrate, and invertebrate fossils from Late Paleozoic to Neogene deposits.
-Departmental staff also have major field programs in Africa, including southern Africa, where Permian to Triassic strata are examined for biotic turnover, eastern Africa, particularly the Pliocene to Recent record of hominids and co-occurring mammals in Kenya and the adjacent region, and the Nile Delta in northeastern Africa, where the sedimentological and human record of Dynastic to Roman Egypt is pre-served.
+Active, on-going field research sites include the Western Interior of North America, and involves collections of paleobotanical, vertebrate, and invertebrate and taphonomic fossils from the late Paleozoic to Neogene deposits.
+Departmental staff also have major field programs in Africa, including southern Africa, where Permian to Triassic strata are examined for biotic turnover, eastern Africa, particularly the Pliocene to Recent record of hominids and co-occurring mammals in Kenya and the adjacent region, and China, where there is investigation of late Permian to Late Triassic biotas for the effects of the end-Permian extinction and examination of the diversity of insects, plants and their associations before and after the angiosperm ecologic expansion.
+Additional study sites include southern South America where Paleogene whales and floras are studied.
 The Department also is actively involved in research of coral reefs at Carrie Bow Cay in Belize, as well as sites across the major oceans where sediment cores are examined for microfossil and physical material to detect major environmental and biological events during the past 100 million years.

 The Smithsonian Contributions to Paleobiology is a monographic series dedicated to the publication of extensive systematic studies of fossil organisms.
 The Atoll Research Bulletin covers research on the biology, ecology, and environmental settings of present-day and fossil coral reefs.
-The Evolution of Terrestrial Ecosystems Newsletter informs colleagues of re-search, colloquia, and other events pertaining to the Evolution of Terrestrial Ecosystems consortium at the NMNH.
-The Fos-sil Record is the quarterly Department newsletter and includes narrative updates of departmental activities and research.
+The Evolution of Terrestrial Ecosystems Newsletter informs colleagues of research, colloquia, and other events pertaining to the Evolution of Terrestrial Ecosystems consortium at the NMNH.
+The Fossil Record is the quarterly Department newsletter and includes narrative updates of departmental activities and research.

 The Department of Paleobiology organizes and participates in a variety of public outreach programs, both formally and informally.
 The most popular educational program is the Paleobiology Training Program, which consists of classes plus field trips covering an introduction to geology and paleontology and an overview of current departmental research.
 The FossiLab is a glass enclosed laboratory in the paleontology exhibits space where trained volunteers prepare fossils for scientific study, display, or storage, and speak with the public about their work.
 Through a variety of cooperative arrangements staff members act both formally and informally as advisors to graduate students and occasionally teach courses at universities both locally and nationally.
 Specimens are made available to students for thesis work through loans to their academic advisors and students and researchers are welcome to visit the collections and facilities to conduct their investigations on-site.
+Libraries

 The Department of Paleobiology maintains 7 libraries.
-For some, oversight is jointly shared with the Smithsonian Insti-tution Libraries (Kellogg, Vertebrate Paleontology, Cooper).
-For others (Todd, Paleobotany, Coral, Brachiopod) the respon-sibility for care and maintenance rests solely with Paleobiology staff.
+For some, oversight is jointly shared with the Smithsonian Institution Libraries (Kellogg, Vertebrate Paleontology, Cooper).
+For others (Todd, Paleobotany, Coral, Brachiopod) the responsibility for care and maintenance rests solely with Paleobiology staff.
 The libraries contain books of general interest to geology and paleontology, as well as volumes specific to the taxonomic focus.
 The Department houses a complete set of the Deep Sea Drilling Project-Ocean Drilling Program publications in the Micropaleontological Reference Center.

-The Vertebrate Paleontology library collection holds over 1,800 volumes focusing on physical geography, stratigraphy and systematic paleontology and paleozoology of chordates and vertebrates of the Paleozoic, Mesozoic, Tertiary, and Qua-ternary periods.
-The Cooper Reading Room contains about 250 volumes on general geology, invertebrate paleobiology, his-torical geology, paleontology and other subjects.
+The Vertebrate Paleontology library collection holds over 1,800 volumes focusing on physical geography, stratigraphy and systematic paleontology and paleozoology of chordates and vertebrates of the Paleozoic, Mesozoic, Tertiary, and Quaternary periods.
+The Cooper Reading Room contains about 250 volumes on general geology, invertebrate paleobiology, historical geology, paleontology and other subjects.